roookeee/datus/README.md

 - a JVM data-mapping framework -
 </pre>

-*datus* is a library that enables you to define a mapping-process between two data-structures in a few lines of code while allowing for fluent processing / skipping along the way.
+*datus* enables you to define a mapping-process between two data-structures via a fluent functional API that allows for additional processing along the way.

+Tired of writing the 100 factory class?
+Want to focus more on what to map, not how to implement it?
+Test coverage feels unnecessary when you actually just copy values from a to b? *datus* has got you covered!

 #### Overview
 1. [Why use datus?](#why-use-datus)